jinlx/jinlx.github.io/_pages/researches.md

 permalink: /researches/
 author_profile: true
 ---
 ## Overall
-My research aims to improve how air-quality and chemical transport models (CTMs) represent wildfire smoke—from emissions to chemistry to human exposure.
-My Ph.D. work at the University of Montana focused on constraining wildfire volatile organic compound (VOC) emissions, evaluating smoke chemistry using aircraft and ground observations, and translating multi-day aged smoke into community-level exposure and health-relevant metrics.
-As a postdoctoral researcher at Rutgers University, I am extending this work toward more chemically resolved exposure indicators and model–measurement frameworks that connect smoke composition to public-health outcomes.
+My research aims to improve how air-quality and chemical transport models (CTMs) represent wildfire smoke—from emissions to chemistry to community exposure.
+My Ph.D. work at the University of Montana (Atmospheric Chemistry Observations and Modeling Group) focused on constraining wildfire VOC emissions, diagnosing smoke photochemistry using aircraft and ground observations, and translating multi-day aged smoke episodes into health-relevant exposure metrics.
+I am now a postdoctoral researcher at Rutgers University in Prof. Xiaomeng Jin’s group, extending this work toward chemically informed exposure indicators and model–measurement frameworks that connect smoke composition to public-health outcomes.

-A central theme across my projects is **building a fire-adapted modeling framework (primarily within GEOS-Chem)** that is strongly constrained by observations (aircraft campaigns, ground networks, targeted measurements, and satellite products where appropriate).
+A central theme across my projects is building a **fire-adapted modeling framework (primarily within GEOS-Chem)** that is strongly constrained by observations (aircraft campaigns, ground networks, targeted measurements, and satellite products where appropriate).
 The goal is to move beyond “PM₂.₅-only” wildfire smoke characterization and toward **mechanistic understanding and actionable metrics** that better reflect toxicity and oxidant formation.

-**Key research questions I work on include:**
+**Representative research questions:**
 - How can wildfire emissions and smoke chemistry be represented more accurately in CTMs to reduce biases in simulated air quality?
 - How does smoke composition evolve from fresh plumes to multi-day aged pollution, and which processes control oxidant formation and secondary pollutants?
-- What roles do reactive VOC classes (e.g., furanoids and other oxygenated VOCs) play in ozone formation and secondary organic products in smoke-impacted regions?
+- What roles do reactive VOC classes (e.g., furanoids and other oxygenated VOCs) play in O₃ formation and secondary products in smoke-impacted regions?
-- How can chemically resolved wildfire smoke metrics improve population-scale exposure and health assessments beyond PM₂.₅ mass alone?
+- How can chemically resolved wildfire-smoke metrics improve population-scale exposure and health assessment beyond PM₂.₅ mass alone?

 ---

 ## Wildfire Emissions
-I constrain wildfire emissions of VOCs using aircraft and ground-based observations, with an emphasis on identifying why models can reproduce some primary tracers (e.g., CO) while underestimating important oxygenated VOCs (OVOCs).
-My work has shown that common fire inventories can **substantially underestimate wildfire emissions in the western U.S.**, and that scaling total fire emissions can reduce biases in primary species but does not fully resolve **OVOC underestimates**, highlighting the importance of chemistry (secondary production) and/or missing emitted precursors.
+I constrain wildfire emissions of VOCs using aircraft observations and complementary measurements, with an emphasis on why models can reproduce some primary tracers (e.g., CO) but still miss key oxygenated VOCs (OVOCs).

 **What I do in this area:**
 - Use aircraft campaign datasets (e.g., WE-CAN, FIREX-AQ) to constrain emission ratios and evaluate inventory biases.